vvasuki/bhAShAntaram/tamiL/4k-divya-prabandha/02_tiruppAvai/_index.md

 But this he could not tolerate,
 And wanted to cause more harm to you,
 And you great one , became ,
-The fire in the stomach of that Kamsa35,
+The fire in the stomach of that Kamsa[^prr35],
 We have come here with desire for a drum,
 And if you give the drum to us,
 We would sing about thine great fame and wealth,
 And would end our sorrows and become happy,
 And worship our Goddess Pavai.

+[^prr35]: Uncle of Krishna who wanted to kill him but was killed by him in the end
 </details>